 Full width tillage that disturbs the entire soil surface and is performed prior to and/or during planting.
 Where less than 15 percent residue covers the ground after planting, or less than 500 pounds per acre of small grain residue equivalent throughout the critical wind erosion period.
 Generally involves plowing or intensive (numerous) tillage trips.
 Weed control is accomplished with crop protection products and/or row cultivation.

 The area of the United States where corn is a principal cash crop, including Iowa, Indiana, most of Illinois, and parts of Kansas, Missouri, Nebraska, South Dakota, Minnesota, Ohio, and Wisconsin.

 Crop residues absorb energy of raindrops to reduce the soil splash.
-Plants and close-growing crops minimize raindrop impact as well as hold the soil together, while acting as filter.
-They also reduce the amount of runoff as do subsurface drainage system.
+Plants and close-growing crops minimize raindrop impact as well as hold the soil together, while acting as a filter.
+They also reduce the amount of runoff, as do subsurface drainage system.

 Planted with a grain drill.
 Grain drills differ from row crop planters in that they do not meter individual seeds, but drop small groups of seed in a process referred to as bulk metering.
 Drills plant crops in closely spaced rows (typically seven to 10 inches on center) that will not be mechanically cultivated.

 Erosion is a selective process, removing the fine silt, clay, and organic matter at a much faster rate than coarser sands.
 This can result in poorer soil tillage and lower nutrient and water-holding capacity if nothing is done about the situation.

 This is the stage when the crop starts flowering.
 In corn, tassel emergence and pollen shedding takes place at this stage.
 Two to three days after pollen shedding, silk emergence takes place.
 At this stage, typically occurs 51-56 days after planting the corn seed, pollination between silks (female) and tassels (male) takes place.